dmitriz/min-karma/README.md

 ```sh
 karma start
 ```
-Now try to edit files inside `examples` folder and see how karma is watching and updating your test results.
+Now try to edit files inside `demo` folder and see how karma is watching and updating your test results.

-## Basic testing example &mdash; inside `examples` folder
+## Basic testing demo &mdash; inside `demo` folder
 ```js
 // function to test
 function add (a, b) {